Wasara-Tehzeeb/ATM-Project/README.md

 ***Compile and Run:***

-Compile the code using a C++ compiler.
+-Compile the code using a C++ compiler.

-Run the compiled executable to start the ATM Management System.
+-Run the compiled executable to start the ATM Management System.

 ***System Operation:***

-Upon starting the program, follow the prompts to log in as an Admin or User.
+-Upon starting the program, follow the prompts to log in as an Admin or User.

-Admin functions include adding users, deleting users, and viewing all user details.
+-Admin functions include adding users, deleting users, and viewing all user details.

-User functions include depositing money, withdrawing money, and viewing account details.
+-User functions include depositing money, withdrawing money, and viewing account details.

 ***Data Storage:***

-User data is stored in a file using file handling.
+-User data is stored in a file using file handling.